Denver Pelvic Floor

 Physical Therapy

-Pelvic Floor Physical Therapy is a subspecialty of physical therapy that focuses primarily on the pelvic floor and surrounding areas including the hips, core, and low back.
+Pelvic Floor Physical Therapy is a subspecialty of physical therapy that focuses primarily on the pelvic floor and surrounding areas, including the hips, core, and lower back.
 The pelvic floor is made up of muscle and other soft tissue to support your abdominal organs from below.

 Read more about what pelvic physical therapy is on our blog here.